-As funeral directors are familiar with the process, and the body is released with death certificate & cremation permit, it is generally easy to maintain a low cost to offer a direct cremation service for an individual that has been in the care of the Medical Examiner.
-The County Coroner’s office is at: 1704 Pinto Ln, Las Vegas, NV 89106
+As funeral directors are familiar with the process, and the body is released with a death certificate & cremation permit, it is generally easy to maintain a low cost to offer a direct cremation service for an individual that has been in the care of the Medical Examiner.
+The County Coroner’s office is at 1704 Pinto Ln, Las Vegas, NV 89106

 Please contact your local DFS Memorials cremation services provider on (702) 323-4558 with any further questions you have, or to make immediate arrangements for a low-cost cremation service.